The Motor Dealers & Repairers Compensation Fund 2018

 - A motorcycle that is older than 10 years

-- Any motor vehicle that is over 35 years old
+- Motor vehicle that is over 35 years old

 - Any motor vehicle not primarily used for private purpose

-- Any motor vehicle that has had modifications for use in off-road motorsports or motor racing
+- Motor vehicle that has had modifications for use in off-road motorsports or motor racing

 - Any vehicle adapted for or constructed for road maintenance or construction